 On the other hand, the Japanese believed that with political opinion divided within the US, the country would be reluctant to enter the war.
 Furthermore, a confident Japanese Navy led by Admiral Isoroku Yamamoto convinced the military establishment that a surprise attack on Pearl Harbor would not only surprise the US but destroying their Pacific Fleet would limit their ability to join the war against Japan.
 It was to prove a fatal gamble.

 With the attack on Pearl Harbor not only did US join the war but hastened Germany and Italy’s decision to declare war on the US, thus triggering World War II.

 US Pacific Fleet – down but not out

-Central to the Japanese plan to attack Pearl Harbor was neutralizing the three US Navy aircraft carriers, destruction of the submarine bases, fuel storage depots, ammunition depots and battleships that were docked there.
+Central to the Japanese plan to attack on Pearl Harbor, was neutralizing the three US Navy aircraft carriers, destruction of the submarine bases, fuel storage depots, ammunition depots and battleships that were docked there.